2015 Stanley Cup playoffs: (M2) Washington Capitals vs. (M3) New York Islanders

-The Washington Capitals finished second in the Metropolitan Division, earning 101 points.
-The New York Islanders also earned 101 points during the regular season, but they finished third in the Metropolitan Division as Washington won the second tie-breaker of head-to-head points.
+Both the Washington Capitals and the New York Islanders finished tied for second in the Metropolitan Division with 101 points, but Washington was awarded home-ice advantage by winning the head-to-head points tie-breaker (6–5).
 This was the seventh playoff meeting between these teams, with New York having won five of the six previous series.
-Their most recent meeting was in the 1993 Patrick Division Semifinals, which New York won in six games.
+Their most recent meeting was in the 1993 Patrick Division semifinals, which New York won in six games.
 The teams split the four-game regular season series, with each team winning twice at home.

 The Capitals defeated the Islanders in seven games.
 The Islanders took game one, 4–1, led by Brock Nelson's two goals, and Josh Bailey's goal and an assist.
 In game two, Washington came back from a 3–1 second-period deficit to score three unanswered goals to win, 4–3, despite being forced to start rookie goalie Philipp Grubauer in this match in place of an ill Braden Holtby.
 Games three and four ended in overtime: John Tavares scored 15 seconds into the extra period to give the Islanders a 2–1 victory in Game 3, and Nicklas Backstrom's goal 11:09 into overtime gave the Capitals a 2–1 victory in game four.
 Washington then controlled game five with a 5–1 victory, led by Evgeny Kuznetsov's two goals and an assist.
 The Islanders then took Game 6, 3–1, as Nikolay Kulemin scored at 10:33 of the third period to break a 1–1 tie, and Cal Clutterbuck added an empty netter.
 Game six proved to be the last playoff game that the Islanders played at Nassau Coliseum (until 2019) before moving full-time to the Barclays Center for three seasons, as Washington's Evgeny Kuznetsov scored the game-winning goal 12:42 into the third period of game seven to help give the Capitals the victory, 2–1.